 The Police department in Cuzco is kinda weird.
 They tell you up front not to expect a recovery unless perhaps another tourist finds your wallet and hunts you down.
 The police officer had no computer at his disposal and made me handwrite a written statement.
 Then he instructed us to go down to the bank and pay a filing fee for the report then bring back the receipt from their bank ( I think the fee was less than $3).
 I don't know what happens with the report but basically there's only a 1% chance you'll get your property back.

 Practice common sense and you should be fine.
 I just came back from a 2 wk tour to Peru, visited the Amazon jungle, Cusco, Sacred Valley and Machu Picchu.
 No thief problems whatsoever.
 We always carry our passports & money with us.
 And all our luggage are locked in the hotel rooms (buy TSA approved locks and lock up each luggage individually).
-Feel free to check our travel blog for tips on Peru too. www.onthegroundtravel.com over 7 years ago
+Feel free to check our travel blog for tips on Peru too. www.onthegroundtravel.com almost 8 years ago

 There are thief problems anywhere.But yeah! , you'll have to be careful first of all in the airport.
 There have been severe problems with taxidrivers.
 Better if you know someone there.
 Try not walk in dangerous areas where there is no people.
 I know not far the main square is quiet dangerous.

-Then all is beautiful, try to enjoy it, it's a wondrful place ;D over 7 years ago
+Then all is beautiful, try to enjoy it, it's a wondrful place ;D almost 8 years ago

 We stayed all over Peru for about 14 days (big towns and small villages), and never had anything stolen from us.
 Just exercise caution when you walk around town like you would when you travel to any city in the world.
 Our trip report here if you are interested: